How to Grow Grape Tomatoes

 Growing Grape Tomatoes:

 Generally speaking, grow grape tomatoes just like any tomato variety.
-They
+Like

 It is best to start your grape tomato plants indoors.
-Plant them in small
+Plant grape tomato

-containers eight to ten weeks before the last frost date for your area.
-Just
+seeds in small containers, eight to ten weeks before the last frost date

 On planting day, pour liberal amounts of water with a soluble liquid fertilizer